matt-hill/matt-hill.github.com/_posts/2013-01-24-blender-demon.md

 Slightly downward shot of Demon showing his array of horns and facial structure.

 And that's about it on this model.
 Overall, I feel much more comfortable with the crease brush for definition, and the combination of clay brush and smooth brush for cleanly building up layers on the model.
 I also learned not to be afraid to use Subdivide but I do agree with the known premise of trying to sculpt what you can on your current model before increasing the poly count and going farther.
 Its more stable for me, at least.
-Its also encouraging to see how quickly this model already looks ...much less crappy... than the previous model, and they were effectively done in succession.
+Its also encouraging to see how quickly this model already looks ...much less crappy... than the previous model lol.
 Thanks for reading!

 [Blender Experiments]: http://moonlitscript.com/2013/01/20/blender-experiments/
 [Blender]: http://www.blender.org/